San Marcos Growers LogoSan Marcos Growers

 Lomandra 'Seascape' is considered to be a cultivar of Lomandra confertifolia spp. rubiginosa, a subspecies from open forest areas near Newcastle in New South Wales south to near the border with Victoria.
 Though not nearly as tough as the Lomandra longifolia cultivars we grow, its silvery gray foliage is quite attractive and the plant useful those situations where it can survive, namely when drainage is good and where irrigated at least occasionally.
 Its form makes it a great plant for a raised planter or large pot where the foliage can arch over to hide an edge.
 We also have it successfully planted in our nursery in a raised bed next to Acacia Cousin Itt ['Mini Cog'] and the contrasting foliage color and form between these plants is very nice.
 Lomandra 'Seascape' was introduced in 2006 by Bournda Plants, Merimbula, Australia where it was discovered growing in their greenhouse and is being marketed in the US by Ball Horticultural.
 It received US Plant Patent 20,010 in May 2009.
 We first saw this plant in 2007 at Australian Native Plants, a great nursery run by Jo O'Connell just south of us near Ojai and were immediately attracted by its soft gray leaves that gracefully wept over the edge of its nursery container.
 Though this plant is no longer part of Ball/Star Roses and Plants collection, we have been licensed to continue to grow it.

-The information about Lomandra confertifolia spp. rubiginosa 'Seascape' PP20,010 displayed on this web page is based on our research conducted in the nursery's horticultural library and from reliable online resources.
-We also include observations made about it as it grows in our nursery gardens and other gardens we have visited, as well how the crops have performed in containers in our nursery field.
-We will also incorporate comments we receive from others and welcome hearing from anyone with additional information, particularly if they can share cultural information that would aid others in growing this plant.
+The information displayed on this page about Lomandra confertifolia spp. rubiginosa 'Seascape' PP20,010 is based on the research we have conducted about it in our nursery library as well as from information provided by reliable online resources.
+We also include our own observations made about this plant as it grows in the nursery gardens and other gardens visited, as well how the crops of this plant have performed in the containers in our nursery field.
+We will also incorporate comments that we have received from others and welcome hearing from anyone with information about this plant, particularly if it includes cultural information that will aid others to better grow it.

 [MORE INFO]